 The Pope did not recognize the act of abdication and soon after, at the suggestion of his nephew Carlo Carafa, he made an alliance with King Henry II of France and declared war on Spain.

 Don Fernando Alvarez de Toledo, 3rd Duke of Alba, governor of the Spanish possessions in Italy invaded the Papal State and easily defeated the papal troops at Paliano.
 Another Sack of Rome was looming on the horizon, but the Duke chose to offer the Pope generous peace terms and did not march towards Rome.

 In 1557 the Spanish won a decisive battle over the French at St. Quentin: in the following peace of Cateau-Cambresis King Henry II renounced all his claims to Italy.
 Spain directly ruled Sicily, Sardinia, Naples and Milan: the Spanish hegemony over Italy lasted for 150 years.

-Pope Paul IV did not reconvene the council and he managed relations badly with Queen Elizabeth I who replaced her half-sister Mary in 1558: the rigidity of the pope led the young queen towards the re-establishment of a separate national church.
+Pope Paul IV did not reconvene the council and he badly managed relations with Queen Elizabeth I who replaced her half-sister Mary in 1558: the rigidity of the Pope in not acknowledging her right to the throne led the young queen towards the re-establishment of a separate national church.

 Pope Paul IV when he was a cardinal was in charge of the Roman Inquisition: one of his first acts as a pope was to increase the powers of this institution and the penalties associated with heresy: even some cardinals were charged with heresy and Cardinal Morone was imprisoned in Castel Sant'Angelo as a hidden Lutheran.